England Ireland Find Havens

 Image: M. J. Richardson via CC BY-SA 2.0

-Cruise liner docks are situated on the starboard side of the river for two miles above Dock Head and close to the city centre.
+Cruise liner docks lie close to the city centre, on the starboard side of the River extending for two miles above Dock Head.
 Immediately outside Ocean Dock, a ⅓ of a mile above Dock Head, is the lower swinging ground of Ocean Terminal.
-This waterway is shared with the Fast Cat and the Hythe ferry services, that frequently shuttle back and forth to the Isle of Wight and Hythe, so maintain a careful watch for ferry and ship movements at this point.
+This waterway is shared with the Fast Cat and the Hythe ferry services, which frequently shuttle back and forth to the Isle of Wight and Hythe, so maintain a careful watch for ferry and ship movements at this point.

 Town Quay